milesmfe/racing-game/README.md

 Welcome to [redacted due to copyright] racing game, a multiplayer, turn-based racing game inspired by classic board games.
 This project is a deep dive into creating a real-time, browser-based gaming experience using a modern web stack.
 It's built from the ground up with **Phaser 3** for the game logic, **React** for rendering, and a peer-to-peer (P2P) networking model powered by **WebRTC** for low-latency gameplay.

-The core challenge this project tackles is state synchronization in a multiplayer environment without a powerful, authoritative game server, which is common in indie or hobbyist projects.
+The core challenge this project tackles is state synchronization in a multiplayer environment without a powerful, authoritative game server.

 ## Key Features